Last Updated: January 1, 2023

 - ACCESSING AND CHANGING INFORMATION

-To the extent required by applicable law, BioCare may provide web pages or other mechanisms allowing you to delete, correct, or update some of information about you.
+To the extent required by applicable law, BioCare may provide mechanisms allowing you to delete, correct, or update some of the information about you.
 Please contact us at the information below if you have any questions regarding how to access or change your information.
 BioCare will make good faith efforts to make requested changes in BioCare’s then-active databases as soon as practicable, but it is not always possible to completely change, remove or delete all of your information or public postings from BioCare’s databases and residual and/or cached data may remain archived thereafter.
 Further, we reserve the right to retain data (a) as required by applicable law; and (b) for so long as reasonably necessary to fulfill the purposes for which the data is retained except to the extent prohibited by applicable law.

 - CHOICES: TRACKING AND COMMUNICATIONS OPTIONS